MicrosoftDocs/fabric-docs/docs/onelake/onelake-open-access-quickstart.md

     df.show(5)
     ```

-1. Update data in the Delta table on OneLake by updating a field value.
+1. Update the Delta table data by changing a field value.

     ```python
     %sql